Retail Sales Training: Grow Sales With Analogies

 In Sum

-What technical or lengthy description do your vendors give you to describe their products that make you tongue-tied or customers look at you blankly?
+What technical or lengthy description do your vendors give you to describe their products that make you tongue-tied or cause customers to look at you blankly?

 To make better use of selling with analogies, start with those facts to develop your own "it's like" descriptions.